 The en-dash is used following British conventions.
 This typically uses it to act as a comma or parenthesis to separate out phrases-or even just a word-in a sentence for various reasons (i.e. an appositive).
 It is also used to connect values in a range or that are related.
-A good rule is to use it when you're expressing a 'to' relationship.
-Examples where an endash should be used:
+A good rule is to use it when you are expressing a 'to' relationship.
+Examples where an en- dash should be used:

-- School is based on the three R's-reading, writing, and arithmetic. - Against all odds, Pete-the unluckiest man alive-won the lotter y. - I sense something; a presence I've not felt since-

-- ... in years 1939-1945
+- School is based on the three R's-reading, writing and arithmetic. - Against all odds, Pete-the unluckiest man alive-won the lottery. - I sense something; a presence I've not felt since- - ... in years 1939-1945

 - Pages 31-32 may be relevant

 - New York beat Los Angeles 98-95

 - Olivia Newton-John

-- When American English would use an em-dash -.